pnadolny13/100-days-of-code/log.md

 **Thoughts** The models are a bit hard to work with but I can see how it will make it easier vs running direct SQL once I get used to the query syntax.

 **Link(s) to work:** https://github.com/pnadolny13/BudgetDjangoApp/commit/2b6b7edfb279aa830b8d8d59677614db823ae258

+### Day 35: February 23, 2018

+**Today's Progress**: I spent time trying to get pandas table to be a nice html table with different packages but never really got it working.
+It just converts the df to html and sends to the template.

+**Thoughts** None

+**Link(s) to work:** NA

+### Day 36: February 25, 2018

+**Today's Progress**: I integrated django-tables2 so the table feature shows up.
+You can filter and do other cool stuff but dont know how to pre-filter to only allow personal user data and 1 month.
+I also added categories as a drop down with options.
+I need to pass in the username to query for their categories.
+Also right now its hardcoded because the model choice field was displaying object names not values.
+Need to update AWS dependencies.

+**Thoughts** I need to update AWS dependencies.
+That should be part of the CI/CD pipeline.

+**Link(s) to work:**